Kieran Kennedy

-A former England under-19 international, he began his career in the academies at Manchester City and Leicester City, before signing with Scottish Premiership side Motherwell in July 2015.
-He left the club to join AFC Fylde in March 2017, before moving on to Macclesfield Town four months later.
-He won the National League title with Macclesfield during the 2017–18 season, and was bought by Shrewsbury Town in June 2018.
-He failed to break into the first-team with Shrewsbury however, and was allowed to sign with Wrexham in January 2019, before he returned to the English Football League with Port Vale in June 2019.
-However he returned to Wrexham on loan in November 2019.
-He was released by Port Vale and went on to sign with York City in August 2020, Macclesfield in June 2021 and then Stockport Town in September 2021.
+A former England under-19 international, he began his career in the academies at Manchester City and Leicester City before signing with Scottish Premiership side Motherwell in July 2015.
+He left the club to join AFC Fylde in March 2017 before moving on to Macclesfield Town four months later.
+He won the National League title with Macclesfield during the 2017–18 season and was bought by Shrewsbury Town in June 2018.
+He failed to break into the first team with Shrewsbury, however, and was allowed to sign with Wrexham in January 2019 before he returned to the English Football League with Port Vale in June 2019.
+However, he returned to Wrexham on loan in November 2019.
+Port Vale released him, and he went on to sign with York City in August 2020, Macclesfield in June 2021 and then Stockport Town in September 2021.

 Club career

 Early career

-Kennedy started his career at Manchester City, and spent a total of 14 years at the club's Academy.
+Kennedy started his career at Manchester City and spent a total of 14 years at the club's Academy.
 He was given the squad number 54 by manager Roberto Mancini for the 2012–13 season.
 He joined Leicester City on loan during the 2013–14 season, mainly playing in their under-21 squad, before he was signed by manager Nigel Pearson permanently in the summer.
 He was released by Leicester after the "Foxes" retained their Premier League place at the end of the 2014–15 season.

 Motherwell

 Kennedy initially joined Motherwell on a trial basis, but impressed in pre-season games against Borussia Mönchengladbach and SC Heerenveen to convince boss Ian Baraclough to sign him on a two-year deal on 16 July 2015; in doing so Kennedy rejected the offer of a trial game at Southend United.
-Kennedy made his first-ever start in competitive football in the Scottish League Cup, in a 3–1 extra-time win at East Fife on 25 August.
+Kennedy made his first-ever start in competitive football in the Scottish League Cup, in a 3–1 extra time win at East Fife on 25 August.
 He made his first league start four days later, in a 1–0 victory over Kilmarnock at Fir Park.
 Stephen McManus remained first-choice centre-back under new manager Mark McGhee, whilst Kennedy competed with Louis Laing and Ben Hall to play alongside him.
 He went on to feature 25 times for the "Well" during the 2015–16 season, helping the club to a fifth-place finish in the Scottish Premiership.
-However he did not make a first-team appearance during the 2016–17 campaign after struggling with illness and injuries and left the club by mutual consent in March 2017 after he asked to leave the "Steelmen" in order to find first-team football elsewhere.
+However, after struggling with illness and injuries, he did not make a first-team appearance during the 2016–17 campaign.
+He left the club by mutual consent in March 2017 after he asked to leave the "Steelmen" to find first-team football elsewhere.